ubinfie/ubinfie.github.io/_posts/2024-04-02-shared-conda-tutorial.md

 ```

 ### Using the shared conda installation
-Users can activate the shared conda base environment by running
+Users can activate the shared conda base environment by running:
 ```bash
 /apps/conda/bin/conda init
 ```